I3S-ESSnet/Documents/wp3/deliveries/d3-1-2_impl_blueprint.md

 }
 ```
 #### Results
 This worked right out of the box.
-PxWeb image was pulled from Dockerhub and deployd on Ázure
+PxWeb image was pulled from Dockerhub and deployd on Ázure.
-Every

 ### Azure App Service with Github
 The code below is from [github.com/I3S-ESSnet/PxWeb](https://github.com/I3S-ESSnet/PxWeb/blob/dbfd498cd28869712b6a0d5ab6ae419c87721de2/terraform/azurerm/app-service-code)